appknox/careers/README.md

 ## About Appknox

 We have built some Microservices, Device Farms (Android & iOS) & IDE Plugins with Python/Django, Node, Java, Ember to help developers and enterprises to automatically detect and fix security loopholes in their Mobile (iOS, Android, Windows, etc.) / IoT Apps within a few minutes.
 Before you wonder: No, you need not know anything at all about security to apply for tech positions in Appknox.
 We have expericed security professionals on-board who will give us scripts to detect vulnerabilities.
 Our job is to refine it and integrate it with the whole system.
-Only requirement to apply for appknox is to know how to write good code.
+Only requirement to apply for Appknox is to know how to write good code.

 Our tech team is close-knit family of handful of developers.
 But the size of company is about 25+ people strong (security, sales, marketing, design & other teams).
 The tech team intentionally tried being as small as possible for as long as possible.
 Because we love to do as much work as we can - on our own.
 Only hire when we can no longer handle things on our own.
 It gives you a lot of oppurtunity to learn a lot of things.